Tinnitus | UCSF EARS

 Sound sensitivity (hyperacusis)

 Sound sensitivity can overlap with tinnitus and/or hearing difficulty.
-Your Survey flags it for safer next steps.
+The Survey flags it for safer next steps.

 Fill in what fits.
-This creates a copy-friendly summary you can bring to audiology/ENT or urgent care.
+This builds a copy-friendly summary you can bring to audiology/ENT or urgent care.
 It does not save your information.

 Your quick details